StefanNede/KEGS_HACK2022/README.md

 - Elves -> bad but full pathfinding (e.g. get stopped by walls)

-- Sentry elves -> walk around in a circular area and shoot you if you go into that area
+- Sentry Elves -> walk around in a circular area and shoot you if you go into that area

 - Reindeer -> at an interval (tbd) rotate towards you and charge in that position until hit an obstacle (e.g. edge of screen or you)

 - Rudolph -> same attack as reindeer but interval is reduced

-- Ice witch -> A* pathfinding
+- Ice Witch -> A* pathfinding

 - Santa -> undecided